rafed/rafed.github.io/content/courses/distributed-systems/_index.md

 type: book  # Do not modify.
 ---

-This course is still under construction.
-Meanwhile, check out what have been arranged so far.
+This course's resources are heavily lab-focused on developing distributed web apps.
+It is not a comprehensive guide to learning distributed systems.

 ## What you will learn

-You will an get understanding of practical distributed systems.
+You will learn the fundamentals of cloud based distributed systems.

 <!-- - Fundamental {{<hl>}}Python programming skills{{</hl>}}
 - {{<hl>}}Statistical concepts{{</hl>}} and how to apply them in practice